-CARLA, or Computerized Approach to Residential Land Analysis, is a proprietary software program developed in-house by Willis and Associates, Inc. Architects and Planners (Willis) in 1971.
-It was publicly introduced through marketing brochures in 1974 as the logical application of “space age” technologies, designed to address the complexities of large-scale suburban land development facing builders, developers, and environmental planners at the time.
+CARLA, or Computerized Approach to Residential Land Analysis, is a proprietary software package developed in-house by Willis and Associates, Inc. Architects and Planners (WAI) from 1971.
+The rapid assessment tool was publicly introduced through marketing brochures in 1974 as the logical application of “space age” technologies.
+It was designed to address the complexities of large-scale suburban land development facing builders, developers, and environmental planners at the time.

 Film: How CARLA Works

 Tumultuous currents of social and ideological change fueled the developments of the 1960s and early 1970s.
 In 1969 the United States succeeded in landing astronauts Neil Armstrong and Edwin Aldrin on the Moon, where they completed the first lunar walks.
 New technologies advanced space exploration and opened many other new frontiers.
 At the same time, however, political and socio-economic pressures confronted the nation, giving rise to record rates of inflation, an energy crisis, and heightened environmental awareness and concerns.
 Two building depressions nearly paralyzed the construction development market.
 Architectural historian Leland Roth lamented that “the result was a serious business recession during the 1970s that decimated, if not closed, many architectural offices.”
 Willis and her associates recognized the need to find a niche where architectural work was still viable.